gabetucker2/QuantFinanceCompetition/README.md

 ### Abandoned Work (prior to deadline)

 - **MultimodalSentimentStrategy**: Initially, we focused on creating a unified system to run all our algorithms through a single Python environment.
 However, we shifted away from this approach in favor of strategies that would produce more immediate results.
-We plan to revisit and expand this codebase for real-world stock trading once the hackathon concludes.

 - **ACTRAttempt**: This was an experimental model attempting to implement the ACT-R cognitive architecture, a supervised learning algorithm, in an isolated environment.
 After evaluating its performance, we decided to abandon this approach due to the complexity and lack of intuitive explanatory power compared to other statistical models.
 We aim to complete and refine this model post-hackathon.